mP1/j2cl-maven-plugin/Readme.md

 sources-kind: SRC
 ```

-## Step 1 Unpack
+## Task 1 Unpack

 An attempt will be made to locate the sources jar and unpack if found.
 If no java source files (`*.java`) are found the
 original artifact itself will be unpacked over the first unpack.
-If no java source files are found in either the remaining
+If no java source files are found in either the
-steps will be aborted, otherwise the next step will be attemped trying to eventually transpile the unpacked java to
+remaining tasks will be aborted, otherwise the next task will be attemped trying to eventually transpile the unpacked
-javascript.
+java to javascript.

-## Step 2 Javac Compile
+## Task 2 Javac Compile

-The source extracted in step 2 will then be compiled by javac.
+The source extracted in task 2 will then be compiled by javac.

-## Step 3 Gwt incompatible stripped source
+## Task 3 Gwt incompatible stripped source

-The goal of this step is to remove classes and class members such as methods or fields that have been marked with the
+The goal of this task is to remove classes and class members such as methods or fields that have been marked with the
-`@Gwt-incompatible` annotation with the "output" directory of this step containing the final result AFTER these classes and
+`@Gwt-incompatible` annotation with the "output" directory of this task containing the final result AFTER these classes
-members have been removed.
+and members have been removed.
 Most of this work is done by the Google `JavaPreprocessor`.

-This step also removes entire classes that have been matched by the ignore files mentioned above.
+This task also removes entire classes that have been matched by the ignore files mentioned above.

-## Step 4 Javac Compile Gwt incompatible stripped source
+## Task 4 Javac Compile Gwt incompatible stripped source

-This step invokes javac on the output produced by step 4.
+This task invokes javac on the output produced by task 4.

-## Step 5 shade java source.
+## Task 5 shade java source.

-This step will execute if a `.walkingkooka-j2cl-maven-plugin-shade.txt` file is present.
-All the mapped java source files
+This task will execute if a `.walkingkooka-j2cl-maven-plugin-shade.txt` file is present.
+All the mapped java source
-will be shaded so they appear in the new package.
+files will be shaded so they appear in the new package.

-## Step 6 shade classfiles.
+## Task 6 shade classfiles.

-This step will execute if a `.walkingkooka-j2cl-maven-plugin-shade.txt` file is present.
-All the mapped class files
+This task will execute if a `.walkingkooka-j2cl-maven-plugin-shade.txt` file is present.
+All the mapped class files will
-will be shaded so they appear in the new package.
-The files modified here will be the class files of the java source
+be shaded so they appear in the new package.
+The files modified here will be the class files of the java source modified
-modified in step 5.
+in task 5.

-## Step 7 Transpile
+## Task 7 Transpile

-This step accepts the output from step 4 and transpile that java source into javascript.
+This task accepts the output from task 4 and transpile that java source into javascript.

-## Step 8 Closure compile
+## Task 8 Closure compile

-This is the final step and only run for the project, it uses the Closure compiler to produce the final javascript file(s).
+This is the final task and only run for the project, it uses the Closure compiler to produce the final javascript file(
+s).